-These venison recipes are delicious.
-Pan frying venison is very popular, but my favorite are my venison slow cooker recipes, venison sausage, venison ringed "bologna" and venison meat sticks (landjaegers).
+These easy venison recipes are delicious.
+Pan frying venison is very popular, but my favorite are the venison slow cooker recipes, venison sausage, venison ringed "bologna" and venison meat sticks (landjaegers).

 We literally were raised off the land growing up.
 Cheers to the deer hunter and the wonderful meals you will enjoy made from these recipes for venison.

 If you are afraid of the gamey taste, just soak the steak pieces in milk or buttermilk overnight and it will take that away.
 If you are using a crock pot and a cream soup, you do not have to do this.

 Venison jerky recipes, venison sausage, venison roast recipes, venison tenderloin recipes, venison back strap recipes and many more.

 If you have a hunter in the family (or you are the hunter), you are

 going to love this page because I will give you ideas that you never

 even thought of If you've got some great ideas, please just send me a note.

 I also offer a page to whitetail deer behavior during rut, and deer hunting.

 If you process your own deer, venison can be cut into roasts, back strap, steaks, stew meat and then you ground the rest.
 You can get it processed into summer sausage, landjaegers, ring bologna or anything that you wish - but you must try my venison recipes and even save some money.
 Personally, I think it's much better.